choderalab/fragmenter_data/combinatorial_fragmentation/benchmark_fragmentation_schemes/README.md

 ## Manifest
+### Scripts (in order they were run)
 * `calculate_fragment_wbo_dist.py` - script to fragment molecules using different thresholds and generate wbo distributions
 * `pfizer_fragmentation.py` - script to generate fragments and their WBO distribution using Pfizer's fragmenation scheme described in https://pubs.acs.org/doi/10.1021/acs.jcim.9b00373
+* `torsion_scan_wbos.py` - script to generate conformers from a torsion scan to add some higher energy conformers to WBO distributions to verify the results of the benchmark.
 * `summarize_benchmark.py` - script to generate 2D plots of benchmarking results with fragment computational cost vs distance score
+* `compare_scores.py` - script to generate score comparison figure
+* `generate_figure.py` - script to generate distributions and fragment visualization that were used to generate manuscript figure.
+*`{NAME}/optimal_fragment.py` - script to generate figure 15 in manuscript showing where WBO fragmentation fails.
+### scripts that were used for exploration but results were not used for final figures
 * `pareto_front.py` - script to generate Pareto front of all fragments from combinatorial fragmentation that have all 1-4 atoms with fragmenter results plotted in red for visualization (not used to generate figure but helpful to look at).
 * `visualize_results.py` - script to visualize results from benchmarking (rudimentary - was not used to generate figures)
-* `torsion_scan_wbos.py` - script to generate conformers from a torsion scan to add some higher energy conformers to WBO distributions to verify the results of the benchmark.
-* `generate_figure.py` - script to generate distributions and fragment visualization that were used to generate manuscript figure.
-* `compare_scores.py` - script to generate score comparison figure
+### PDF figures
 * `jointplot_{}.pdf.format(threshold)` - figures generated with `summarize_benchmark.py`

-*`{NAME}/optimal_fragment.py` - script to generate figure 15 in manuscript showing where WBO fragmentation fails.
+* `combined-score-differences.pdf` - figure generated with `compare_scores.py`

 __note__:

-Files with `fixed` in them denote that they were generated with updates to `fragmenter` because some functional groups were not in the yaml file so they were fragmented, the minimal fragment was different than outlined in the Pfizer paper.
-Also, for the second time around, the parameters for fragmentation were set to the default values because the previous run showed that those had the best results in general.
-The default parameters are:
-1. `functional_groups`: None - use `fragmenter`s internal yaml file for functional groups not to fragment.
-If you don't tag these groups you can end up with weird fragments
+Decisions I made based on intermediate results.
+1. While there are several options with fragmenters, I settled on the defaults which are:
+    1. Tag functional groups because otherwise fragmenter can generate fragments with weird chemistries
-2. `keep_non_rotor_ring_substituents` - `False`.
+    2. `keep_non_rotor_ring_substituents` set to `False`.
 There is no need to add these before building out fragment.
-It just leads to larger fragments in general
+    It just leads to larger fragments in general.
-3. `huerisitc` - `path_length`.
-This led to smaller fragments than using the `wbo` heuristic.
+    3.  `heuristic` - `path_length`.
+This led to smaller fragments in general than using the `wbo` heuristic without significantly changing the distance scores.
+2. I found a discrepancy with WBO generated on Linux vs Mac for nitrile guanidinium.
+WBOs on Linux look more correct than Mac so only WBOs that were run on the cluster should be used.

 I will need to come back to this to generate SI figures for the different parameters to show that we should use default parameters